mariadb-corporation/MaxScale/Documentation/REST-API/API.md

     List of servers used by the service

+  - `services`

+    List of services used by the service

   - `filters`

     List of filters used by the service

+  - `listeners`

+    List of listeners used by the service

 - `monitors` - Monitor resource